2020/21 Full-time Undergraduate course

 By introducing students to the principles of building content systems, considering structured forms of relational content, and working with external content sources through APIs, students are given the building blocks to build more dynamic material, which will help them in their final year.

-This knowledge will pave the way for the students to progress to their final year, where the understanding and awareness of the content covered in this module will form a foundation on which they build.
+This knowledge will pave the way for the students to progress to their placement year and final year, where the understanding and awareness of the content covered in this module will form a foundation on which they build.

 This module looks beyond the technical 'how' of interaction design and explores questions relating to 'why'.
 Starting with users and their needs, the module investigates the experiential aspects and emotional perception of the things we create as designers.